 See further guidance on the submission of written work.

 You do not need to take a written test as part of an application for this course.

 What are tutors looking for?

 Tutors will primarily be looking for an interest in, and enthusiasm for, the study of humans and their material culture, ideally from both humanities and science perspectives, combined with an ability to digest and assimilate significant quantities of data and to argue from evidence.
-No prior experience of archaeology or anthropology is required, but any fieldwork experience and general reading in the subject further demonstrates your interest and commitment.
+You don’t need any experience of archaeology or anthropology, but fieldwork experience and general reading in the subject further demonstrate your interest and commitment.